Commitment to Diversity, Equity and Inclusion

 Fraternity & Sorority Life holds dear the values of intellectual growth, friendship, social responsibility, well-being and leadership.
 These shared values, along with the Colorado Creed, serve as a foundation, but just stating them is not enough, especially in light of recent acts of racial discrimination and violence.
 Racist language and actions within our community do not reflect what it means to be a Buff or the values of our recognized fraternity and sorority community.
 Racism in any form – whether expressed in person or online through social media – is not acceptable.
 It is important for all of us to understand the role we play in the dismantling of overt and systemic racism both in our organizations and in our communities.
 It has unearthed behaviors, both past and present, of our members acting in ways that have only served to isolate and discriminate against students and communities of color.
 As a result, there has been an awakening in our community.
 We are all asking how we can reconcile our past, hold members accountable in the present, and work toward a more inclusive future.

 It is important to recognize that this is not a campaign.
 We are not trying to check a box or find a quick fix.
-As Akirah Bradley, CU Boulder’s Vice Chancellor for Student Affairs, articulated in her statement issued earlier this month, “In order for things to change, we need to recognize our biases, actively be anti-racist every day in everything that we do, learn within the instances in which we fail, make a genuine effort to be inclusive and mindful in our daily lives, and continue to learn about the systemic oppression and social capital in our country and reflect on privilege and bias.”
+As Akirah Bradley, CU Boulder’s Vice Chancellor for Student Affairs, articulated, “In order for things to change, we need to recognize our biases, actively be anti-racist every day in everything that we do, learn within the instances in which we fail, make a genuine effort to be inclusive and mindful in our daily lives, and continue to learn about the systemic oppression and social capital in our country and reflect on privilege and bias.”
 With that being said, this is a call to action.

 Fraternity & Sorority Life staff will prioritize the following: